 Bankruptcy is a path to financial relief for many people overwhelmed with debt.
 If you're considering filing for bankruptcy, you might be wondering which type of bankruptcy is best for you.
 The type of bankruptcy you choose to file will be based on your specific situation.
 Our Queens bankruptcy attorneys have put together the pros and cons of Chapter 7 and Chapter 13 bankruptcy to help you determine which chapter is best for you.

-If you're considering filing for bankruptcy, our team at Law Office of Seni Popat, P.C. is here to help you.
-Get in touch with our Queens bankruptcy lawyers today at (718) 340-3385 to schedule a consultation!
+If you're considering bankruptcy, our team at Law Office of Seni Popat, P.C. is here to help you.
+Get in touch with our Queens bankruptcy lawyers at (718) 340-3385 or online to schedule a consultation!

 Chapter 7 bankruptcy is the most common type of bankruptcy because it erases most debt in only a few short months.
 When a debt has been removed, it means that a creditor cannot hold you personally liable for the debt or carry out collection actions against you.
 It also brings an end to creditor calls and wage garnishment and prevents foreclosure actions.
 Chapter 7 bankruptcy may be beneficial if you want to erase your overwhelming debt as quickly as possible.

 Below we have put together the pros of Chapter 7 bankruptcy:

 - Filing to discharging takes 2 to 3 months

 - You may be able to stop paying your credit card and other payments immediately after you file

 - Bankruptcy can stop wage garnishments and get rid of medical bills

 - Your credit score may go up after filing